KevinVan720/animated_styled_widget/README.md

 # styled_widget

-Lets you use a serializable style/style map to make responsive and animated widgets.
+Lets you use a serializable style/style map to make responsive and animatable widgets.

 ## Getting Started